bbarnts/bbarnts.github.io/_posts/2014-11-25-Im-not-a-blogger.md

 ---

 Welcome to my third ever blog post on the second blog site I’ve created.
-The obvious truth is I am not a blogger, I’m just a guy who like playing with new tools.
+The obvious truth is that I am not a blogger, I’m just a guy who likes playing with new tools.
 I recently read something about Jekyll and wanted to give it a try.
 The page you’re looking at is the result of my first attempt.
 It turns out I think Jekyll is pretty cool and I think it could easily become one of my _go to_ tools